 Lustre has gone through some big enhancements in the last few years.
-ZFS has been added was a back-end filesystem, multiple metadata targets allow high levels of performance, whole file snapshots provide a new mechanism for data protection.
+ZFS has been added as a back-end filesystem, Multiple Metadata targets allow high levels of performance and whole file snapshots provide a new mechanism for data protection.
 The Lustre 2.11 release will provide a huge boost in small file performance with support with Data-on-metadata (DOM) to enable an entirely new category of analytics workloads on Lustre systems.

 While Lustre was getting better, hardware was also improving.
-Hard-drives alone no longer suffice to meet the performance and capacity needs for metadata.
-Intel® SSD DC Family for PCIe* provide superior processing and memory capability with a fraction of the footprint, power consumption, TCO and storage latency compared to legacy HDDs.
-Intel® Optane™ SSD DC P4800X Series provide the necessary capacity and performance for a high-performance ZFS Data on Metadata service for billions of files and tens of thousands of IOPS per drive.
+Hard-drives alone no longer suffice to meet the performance and capacity needs for Metadata.
+The Intel® SSD DC Family for PCIe provide superior processing and memory capability with a fraction of the footprint, power consumption, TCO and storage latency compared to legacy HDDs.
+The Intel® Optane™ SSD DC P4800X Series provides the necessary capacity and performance for a high performance ZFS Data on Metadata service for billions of files and tens of thousands of IOPS per drive.

 Stretching and sharing the new condensed capacity: Beyond density and raw NVMe performance, Attala Systems, Supermicro and Intel have collaborated to create a solution optimized for Lustre 2.11 and beyond.
 The Attala highly-available and high-performance storage solution is based on an Intel FPGA-based scale-out fabric that leverages standard Ethernet to connect Lustre MDTs and OSTs to Intel NVMe SSDs residing in one or more 1U JBOFs with minimal added latency or costs.
 The solution enables:

 - Near-native NVMe SSD performance for the higher IOPS driven by small files

 - “Parallel data sharing” including shared volumes to enable MDT/OST node HA/failover